Library Of Congress Will No Longer Archive Every Tweet

 But as anyone who's been following along can attest, Twitter and the way it's used has changed since then.
 First and foremost from a collection perspective: the sheer number of tweets.

-"The volume of tweets and related transactions has evolved and increased dramatically since the initial agreement was signed," the library explains in a white paper accompanying the accouncement.
+"The volume of tweets and related transactions has evolved and increased dramatically since the initial agreement was signed," the library explains in a white paper accompanying the announcement.

-The library doesn't say how many tweets has in its collection now, but in 2013, it said it had already amassed 170 billion tweets, at a rate of half a billion tweets a day.
+The library doesn't say how many tweets it has in its collection now, but in 2013, it said it had already amassed 170 billion tweets, at a rate of half a billion tweets a day.

 Tweets can now be longer, too: This fall, Twitter rolled out 280-character tweets to most users across the platform.